Robert Denhardt

+Robert B. Denhardt (born 1942) is a professor of public administration theory and organizational development.
+He has also worked as a consultant.
+He is a past president of the American Society for Public Administration.
+Dr. Robert Denhardt died on March 19, 2025, in Chandler, AZ.

+Early life and education

-Robert B. Denhardt, scholar and author, was born in Kentucky in 1942.
-He received his Ph.D. in Public Administration from the University of Kentucky in 1968.
+Denhardt was born in Kentucky in 1942.
+He completed his Ph.D. at University of Kentucky in 1968.

-Denhardt is best known for his work in public administration theory and organizational behavior, especially leadership and organizational change.
-In The New Public Service: Serving, not Steering, he developed a new model of governance that stresses the need to engage citizens in governance of their communities.
+Career

 Denhardt started his career as an assistant professor at the University of Central Florida.
 He taught at the University of New Orleans, University of Kansas, University of Missouri, University of Colorado, and University of Delaware.
-Currently, Denhardt is the Lincoln Professor of Leadership and Ethics, director of the School of Public Affairs at Arizona State University, and a distinguished visiting scholar at the University of Delaware.